ray-project/ray/doc/source/rllib-algorithms.rst

              "fcnet_hiddens": [],
              "fcnet_activation": "relu",
          },
          # Hyperparameter to choose between exploration and exploitation.
-A higher value of beta add
+A higher value of beta adds
          # more importance to the intrinsic reward, as per the following equation
          # `reward = r + beta * intrinsic_reward`
          "beta": 0.2,